Mount Engadine Lodge Review: Glamping in Kananaskis

 Mount Engadine Lodge

 There’s no cell service and no televisions.
-It’s back to wilderness here – precisely like what you may after with a trip to the Canadian Rockies.
-If you’re eager to have that backcountry wilderness experience without roughing it in a tent and eating dehydrated meals you seriously can’t get much better than a stay here.
+It’s back to wilderness here—precisely like what you may want to experience on a trip to the Canadian Rockies.
+If you’re eager to have that backcountry wilderness experience without roughing it in a tent and eating dehydrated meals, you seriously can’t get much better than a stay here.

 Cozy Atmosphere

-Our main reason for picking early October to stay at Mount Engadine was to feel that warm cozy feeling you can really only get as the weather gets colder, and Mount Engadine could not be any cozier
+As you may be able to see from the photos, we stayed at Mount Engadine in the fall.
+Our main reason for picking early October to stay at Mount Engadine was to feel that warm, cozy feeling you can really only get as the weather gets colder, and Mount Engadine could not be any cozier

-From the main lodge to the glamping tents, Mount Engadine lodge takes homey comfort to another level.
-It was absolutely fantastic during a Canadian Rockies fall, but would be just as great during the winter or summer.
+From the main lodge to the glamping tents, Mount Engadine Lodge takes homey comfort to another level.
+It was fantastic during a Canadian Rockies fall, but it would be just as great during the winter or summer.

-However, what I was most excited about were the fireplaces in each glamping tent.
+The main lodge has two fireplaces and two big plush couches for cool weather.
+On a summer night, there is an outdoor fireplace and plenty of patio seating overlooking the meadow and Commonwealth Peak.
+The perfect spot for afternoon tea.
+However, I was most excited about the fireplaces in each glamping tent.
 We spent our cool mornings and nights cuddled up by the fire inside our tent in the middle of the Rockies!

 Delicious Food All Day